 A bank or other financial institution uses your home’s equity as a line of credit toward building your pool.

-The main reason to go with a HELOC: You pay interest on only the amount you borrow.
+The most alluring reason to go with a HELOC is that you pay interest on only the amount you borrow.

 So, instead of paying interest on the entire amount you will need—even if you have not yet used the full available amount—a HELOC charges interest only on the amount used so far.

-To illustrate, let’s use an example of a $40,000 swimming pool: You draw against your HELOC for the first payment, at excavation.
+To illustrate, let’s use the example of a $70,000 swimming pool: You draw against your HELOC for the first payment, at excavation.
 You draw only the amount needed for that specific payment—say, $10,000.

-You will not incur interest on the remaining $30,000 until you actually draw it out over three or four increments during a construction period that may last several months.
+You will not incur interest on the remaining $60,000 until you actually draw it out over three or four increments during a construction period that may last several months or longer.

-6. Finance a swimming pool with your savings account.
+6. Finance a pool with your savings account.